Patch Version: Patch 5.4

 - Dodge is gained from dodge rating

-- Crit increases your damage done by a small amount and is not of great significance
+- Crit increases your damage done by a small amount and is not of great significance to your survivability

 - Shield of the Righteous uptime is directly related to your HoPo/second rate.